bl4cktrum/NameFinder/README.md

-This program extracts names from the given web page and prints them to the console.<br>
+# Name Finder

-The program takes a URL as an argument
+This program extracts names from the given web page and prints them to the console using [Jsoup](https://jsoup.org/) to html parse and [Apache OpenNLP](https://opennlp.apache.org/) for natural language process

 Usage:<br>
 ```